Investigation finds systemic abuse and misconduct within women's professional soccer - KESQ

 “We recognize the anxiety and mental strain that these pending investigations have caused and the trauma that many — including players and staff — are having to relive,” the league said in a statement.

+The US Center for SafeSport is an organization authorized by Congress and designed to end sexual, emotional and physical abuse in Olympic sports.

+“This is very emotional for me, and honestly I’m having trouble absorbing everything in the report,” US Soccer President Cindy Parlow Cone told reporters during a video conference call.
+“I think it will take some time to really read through it and think about the actions and inactions of certain people and then will take us some time to think about what needs to be done in terms of discipline.”

-“This investigation’s findings are heartbreaking and deeply troubling,” said US Soccer President Cindy Parlow Cone.
-“The abuse described is inexcusable and has no place on any playing field, in any training facility or workplace.
-As the national governing body for our sport, US Soccer is fully committed to doing everything in its power to ensure that all players — at all levels — have a safe and respectful place to learn, grow and compete.”
+Earlier, she said the US Soccer Federation, as the national governing body for soccer, “is fully committed to doing everything in its power to ensure that all players — at all levels — have a safe and respectful place to learn, grow and compete.”

 The NWSL players association praised the players who cooperated with the investigation and spoke up about the abuse and misconduct.